anthill/HumanConnectors/README.md

     - size
     - ...

-and then write a programs that tests all different combinations.
+and then write a program that tests all different combinations.

 ## Links